 One should not ignore the symptoms of blepharospasm and should take blepharospasm natural treatment to cure this disease.

 Is it Possible to Cure Blepharospasm or Eye Twitching Permanently?

-Yes, it is possible to cure blepharospasm permanently with ayurvedic treatment under the supervision of an experienced ayurvedic eye specialist.
+Yes, with blepharospasm ayurvedic treatment, It is possible to cure the disease permanently under the supervision of an experienced ayurvedic eye specialist.

-All the causative factors of blepharospasm are Vata aggravating factors which gradually causes abnormal contraction of the eye muscles due to irritation of the adjoining nerve cells.
-The eye twitching treatment which is being done by medicated oils, herbal decoctions and the ghee formulations soothes the sick nerve cells and calm down them leading to the reduction of spasm.
+All the causative factors of blepharospasm are Vata aggravating factors that gradually causes abnormal contraction of the eye muscles due to irritation of the adjoining nerve cells.
+The eye twitching treatment which is being done by medicated oils, herbal decoctions and the ghee formulations soothes the sick nerve cells and calms down them leading to the reduction of spasm.

-The blepharospasm treatment comprises of approx 21 days in house treatment in an Ayurvedic eye hospital under the supervision of an Ayurvedic eye specialist followed by strengthening Ayurvedic medicines for blepharospasm further for about a year.
-The success rate of permanent ayurvedic treatment of blepharospasm is very good and the patient can expect a complete cure.
+The blepharospasm treatment in ayurveda comprises of approx 21 days in house treatment in an Ayurvedic eye hospital under the supervision of an Ayurvedic eye specialist followed by strengthening Ayurvedic medicines for blepharospasm further for about a year.
+The success rate of permanent blepharospasm treatment in ayurveda is very good and the patient can expect a complete cure.
 The major procedures adopted for the treatment are as follows :

 - Abhyang and Swedan

 - Shirodhara or Shirovasti